wycliffe-kip/wk-1-code-challenge/README.md

 Using the if statement, the program checks through different range of student marks and prints out grades for the different inputs from users.
 The grades ranges considered are:

+To display message to the screen with the student's grade window.alert is used.
 A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.